actgardner/actgardner.github.io/_posts/2017-01-22-working-remote.markdown

 I want to change things up a little for the first post of 2017, and reflect on the past two years.
 I've been working at Rocana, where we're building an entirely distributed company.
-There's no head office, there's no satellite offices - every person works from home (or wherever they're comfortable) distributed across four time zones.
+There's no head office, there are no satellite offices - every person works from home (or wherever they're comfortable) distributed across four time zones.
 We see each other face-to-face every 3-4 months when we fly in for team meetings, but for the most part collaboration is over Slack, video chats and Github.